TankPi/linux-notes/linux-notes.md

 - **/var/log** - Stores log files for various system programs.
 (You may not have permission to look at everything in this directory.
 Don't let that stop you exploring though.
 A few error messages never hurt anyone.)
 - **/bin** - The location of several commonly used programs (some of which we will learn about in the rest of this tutorial.
 - **/usr/bin** - Another location for programs on the system.
+- **Everything is a file under Linux** Even directories.
+- **Linux is an extensionless system** Files can have any extension they like or none at all.